grzesk075/NodeJsSandbox/README.md

 > tsc -v

-Tsc is available next to the npm program and displays its version wit above command.
+Tsc is available next to the npm program and displays its version with above command.
+To compile ts to js use below command.

+> tsc myfile.ts